ameba23/blockchain-zine/README.md

 a change would effect a lot of people there would likely be some kind of regulation system.
 Although it is genuinely decentralised, this seems slowly less anarchic that our original idea.

+### Housing cooperatives - Collectively buying property

+### Swarm

+Swarm is a crowdfunding platform which uses blockchain technology to sell equity to individuals wanting to help a project.
+Co-founder and CEO Joel Dietz speaks in an interview about wanting to disrupt the financial system and to empower people.
+He has also appeared on an anarchist webcast program 'anarchast' and said that his influences come from studying early chinese philosophy.
+The crowdfunding model differs from other projects like kickstarter, such as kickstarter, in that investors have a financial incentive, like shareholders.
+Selling these equity 'tokens' seems to be a legal grey area.
+Swarm promotes an alternative model for business which is calls 'Distributed Collabourative Organisations' (DCOs).
+Amoung the projects using the model is an e-health platform, 'Pointnurse' where patients can pay to contact a nurse over the internet.

-open source software - guaranteed to be good for its users.
+## open source software as a democratic process

+- guaranteed to be good for its users.
 Don't like it?
 Fork it.
 What about software which favours individual users to the detriment of others?
 In many torrent clients it is possible to change a setting to become greedy, downloading from others but not allowing uploads.
 If everyone did this the system simply would not work.
 But of course somehow it does work.

-Swarm - crowdfunding
-DCOs - Distributed Collabourative Organisations

-Housing cooperatives - Collectively buying property

-===if i dont know you i dont trust you===
+## if i dont know you i dont trust you

-does not being able to trust people you have never met represent a loss of genuine trust between humans which was once the very basis of our communities?  trust is usually built on social activity, spending time together, communicating, building emotional attachments that mean we care about each other.
+Do such 'trustless' systems represent a loss of genuine trust between humans which was once the very basis of our communities?
+Trust is usually built on social activity, spending time together, communicating, building emotional attachments that mean we care about each other.

-is it the case that we need this because our 'communities' have got too big for trust or 'community spirit' to be possible?
-Is there not something beautiful about trusting random people?
+Is it the case that we need this because our 'communities' have got too big for trust or 'community spirit' to be possible?  is there a critical mass by which a society become to big for trust to come naturally?

+Is there not something beautiful about genuinely trusting random people?

 'trustless' example
 trust?
 I don't trust anyone but the computer
---wake up, go to work
+* wake up, go to work
---can i borrow a cup of sugar?
+* can i borrow a cup of sugar?

 Compared to a moneyless utopia built on genuine community, the blockchain does not seem so great, and maybe if you have